Blog · Review Essay · Last reviewed June 23, 2026

 That matters for belief formation because the mirror world supplies the emotional benefits of explanation.
 It makes confusion feel like insight.
 It makes alienation feel like membership.
 It makes distrust feel like moral clarity.
 It can also let people keep the shape of radical critique while emptying it of solidarity, replacing collective repair with suspicion, humiliation, and content.

 The book is especially good on the unstable crossing between wellness politics and authoritarian politics.
-A culture of bodily sovereignty, self-optimization, distrust of institutions, spiritual branding, and marketized personal transformation can become politically volatile when public-health crisis, social media incentives, and charismatic broadcasters combine.
+Klein draws on William Callison and Quinn Slobodian's account of diagonalism: movements that cut across familiar left-right labels through distrust of power, bodily sovereignty, spiritualized authenticity, and the conviction that public institutions are fronts for hidden control.
+A culture of self-optimization, anti-institutional suspicion, spiritual branding, and marketized personal transformation can become politically volatile when public-health crisis, platform incentives, and charismatic broadcasters combine.
 The problem is not health, embodiment, or skepticism.
 The problem is an influence economy that can convert private fear into shareable certainty.

 The AI-Age Reading